 The year 2018 may be one of the most important years in American history.
 What happens in 2018 may determine whether or not the United States remains a coherent country.
 But what will determine this?
 What might actually happen?
 And what are the constitutional issues—good and bad—that are contributing to the crisis that the USA seems to find itself in?
 Maria Armoudian talked with three experts on American history and law.

 Sanford Levinson is a Professor of Political Science and Law at the University of Texas at Austin.
-He is the author of Our Undemocratic Constitution: Where the Constitution Goes Wrong (And How We the People Can Correct It) and Framed: America’s 51 Constitutions and the Crisis of Governance.
+He is an expert in constitutional law and is the author of Our Undemocratic Constitution: Where the Constitution Goes Wrong (And How We the People Can Correct It) and Framed: America’s 51 Constitutions and the Crisis of Governance.

 Jennifer Frost: What I would like to argue is that Trump, his presidency, and our current political system is more a difference in degree than in kind.
 Historians are spending a lot of time looking back for historical analogies, comparisons, contrasts, and there have been a slew of articles looking at various different presidents, or even political figures like Huey Long, and seeing how Donald Trump [matches] up or [differs] from those historical figures.
 I think that is not that useful… There was a piece in the Washington Post in June of saying that historians should be commentators, not pundits, and that what we should be doing is trying to explain the context for where we are today – how did we get here, what were the causes, what are the consequences?
 I’ll leave it at that.
 I’m happy to explore some of these historical analogies, but the two things I would stress are [that] what is definitely unique is to have a president with no public service, no experience in politics, government, or the military, obviously quite ignorant of history and policy; and his attack on institutions, as well as talk about the facts and truth, are the things that I would say [are] unprecedented.
 All the other sorts of issues that we see – his xenophobia, his racism, his misogyny, his corruption, the violation or challenges to civil liberties – we’ve seen elements of that before in United States history.